Purpose

 Application Process

 This program is administered by the Georgia Forestry Commission (GFC) with US Forest Service funds.
-Additional information can be provided by your local GFC forester.
+Click here to view the IPCP application and apply.
+The sign up period will be open through July 5.
+Additional information can be found on the cost share webpage or by contacting your local GFC forester.